Inflect logo

 Natural Disaster Risk

-Saint John has a low overall risk profile for natural disasters, with an INFORM Risk score of 2.7 out of 10, as of September 2025.
-This stability is a key advantage for critical infrastructure hosting.
+Saint John has a low natural disaster risk profile, with an overall INFORM score of 2.7 out of 10, as of September 2025.
+This stability is a key advantage for mission-critical infrastructure requiring high availability.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business